autoapply/yaml-crypt/README.md

 you can use `--path data` to only encrypt the values `user1` and `secret123`.

+Kubernetes secrets are Base64 encoded, so you should use the `--base64` option.

 It is also possible to directly open encrypted files in an editor, decrypting them before opening and encrypting again when saving: